 This new scheme will essentially require a vendor to disclose the GST component up front.
-Possible implications from this process are:
+Possible implications of this process are:

-- Reducing cash-flow for vendors who were previously able to retain, and derive a benefit from, the GST component of a sale until lodging its BAS; or
+1. Reducing cashflow for vendors who were previously able to retain, and derive a benefit from, the GST component of a sale until lodging its BAS; or